cpske/ISP/django/authentication.md

     ...
     ]
     ```
-3. Also in `settings.py`, you need at least one authentication "backend" to authenticate users.
+3. (**This seems to be the default**) You need at least one authentication "backend" to authenticate users.
 The standard password-based backend included with Django is:
     ```python
     AUTHENTICATION_BACKENDS = (
         # username/password authentication
        'django.contrib.auth.backends.ModelBackend',
     )
     ```
-   You can add OAuth authentication by (later) adding the social-auth package or allauth package as another authentication backend.
+   You can add OAuth authentication by adding the social-auth package or allauth package as another authentication backend.

 4. Include the Django auth views in your URLs.
 By convention, use `accounts/` as the prefix for these URLs:
     ```python